tophat2d/tophat/README.md

 # tophat
 A 2d game engine using [rawdraw](https://github.com/cntools/rawdraw).
-It still is very work in progress.
+It still is a very work in progress.

 ## features